EGR314-Spring2024-Team202/EGR314-Spring2024-Team202.GitHub.io/Team_Organization.md

 ## Mission Statement

 Our mission is to empower individuals and communities with real-time environmental insights.
 With a focus on innovation, user satisfaction, we envision a future where our product contributes to informed decision making, and environmental awareness.
 Through continuous improvement, we aim to create a product that not only meets but exceeds the expectations of our users.

+## Communcation Channels

+Our team communication channels is mainly text and discord.
+Our contact information as well as our roles and meeting schedule can be found in [appendix_1](/Appendix_1.md)